Kaltsoon/react-native-material/material/3-communicating-with-server.md

 };
 ```

-Restart Expo development tools to apply the changes and you should see that the value of `Constants.manifest` property has changed and now includes the `extra` property with our application-specific configuration.
+Restart Expo development tools to apply the changes and you should see that the value of `Constants.manifest` property has changed and now includes the `extra` property containing our application-specific configuration.
+Now the value of the `env` variable is accessible through the `Constants.manifest.extra.env` property.

 Because using hard coded configuration is a bit silly, let's use an envinronment variable instead: